-This smoky certified organic Lapsang Souchong is the most popular and familiar Lapsang tea.
-This tea is crafted with the same traditional techniques used hundreds of years ago.
+The strong signature pine smoke aroma of this certified organic smoked black tea makes it the most popular and familiar Lapsang Souchong tea.
+A bold everyday tea made from full-flavored mature spring leaves crafted with the same traditional techniques used hundreds of years ago.

 - Tea Origin